 What is a better subject for an iconic landscape photo than a majestic mountain peak?
 While mountains provide an ideal setting for nature photography, they also present some challenges.
-In this post we’ll look at 10 tips that can help you to get the best results with your own mountain photography as well as locations and photos of mountains for your inspiration.
+In this post, we’ll look at tips that can help you to get the best results with your own mountain photography as well as locations and photos of mountains for your inspiration.

 → Related reading: 10 Locations in the U.S. for Amazing Mountain Photography

 1. Plan Ahead and Anticipate the Lighting

 Planning ahead is always important, regardless of whether you are shooting mountains or some other type of landscape.
 There are two reasons that I think planning is especially important for mountain photography:

 - You may need to do a lot of hiking and expending a lot of energy (and taking time) to get from one place to another.
 Planning ahead can help you to be in the right spot at the right time without wandering around spending a lot of time and energy trying to find the shot that you want.
 Tools like Google Earth can be helpful for planning and scouting.